dimanche 30 novembre 2025

 Again, I don't actually know about the truth of claim 1, and my 25% guesstimate is just an easy number to toss out there.
 It includes (for example) the possibility that just one Haitian immigrant ate just one pet in Springfield Ohio at some point this century, it was never reported, and the rumors we are hearing are separate and false, but this thing still happened in the last 24 years (I'm making up that time limit to stay specific).
 It might have!
 Just saying.
 (Arguably if it happened just once, "They're eating the cats and the dogs..." is false, as it implies many incidents, but we'll let that go and be as generous as possible to the claim.)

-As for the Big Bag, sometimes laypeople - and lately, increasingly scientists, I think - will observe that we don't have any definite proof that the Big Bang happened, even though we have many pieces of evidence that range from hinting to strongly suggestive.
+As for the Big Bang, sometimes laypeople - and lately, increasingly scientists, I think - will observe that we don't have any definite proof that the Big Bang happened, even though we have many pieces of evidence that range from hinting to strongly suggestive.

 The evidence for the Big Bang takes many forms (or so I'm led to believe, having seen a few).
 These arguments can allegedly be made independently of each other (and they at least seem independent to me as well).